 Under the UCSF Agreement, the Company made upfront payments of \$50,000 to the Regents and pays the Regents an annual license maintenance fee during the term of the license, but such fee will not be due on any anniversary if, on that date, the Company is making royalty payments to the Regents.
 The Company is obligated to make future development and regulatory milestone payments of up to \$6.4 million and a sales milestone payment of \$2.0 million for either of the first two licensed products.
 The Company is also obligated to pay royalties on net sales of all licensed products in the low-single digit percentages, subject to a minimum annual royalty payment in the low six figures, commencing on the year of the first sale of a licensed product and continuing, on a licensed product-by-licensed product and country-by-country basis, until there are no valid claims of the licensed patent rights covering the licensed product in such country.
-Additionally, the Company is obligated to pay tiered sublicensing fees ranging from low double digit percentages up to 30% on certain fees the Company receives from any sublicense that the Company grants, depending on the stage of development of a licensed product when such sublicense is granted.
+Additionally, the Company is obligated to pay tiered sublicensing fees, with the first two tiers in the low-to-mid teen percentages and the third tier at 30%, on certain fees the Company receives from any sublicense that the Company grants, depending on the stage of development of a licensed product when such sublicense is granted.
 Prior to the execution of the amendment, the Company was obligated to make a cash payment to the Regents in the event of the Company's initial public offering, a change of control transaction or a reverse merger (the Corporate Milestone).
-In the amendment, the amount of the cash payment payable upon the Company's achievement of a Corporate Milestone was reduced and the Company agreed to issue the Regents 1,133,935 shares of the Company's common stock, which issuance is not contingent upon the achievement of a Corporate Milestone and occurred in May 2021.
+In the amendment, the amount of the cash payment payable upon the Company's achievement of a Corporate Milestone was reduced and the Company agreed to issue the Regents 944,945 shares of the Company's common stock, which issuance is not contingent upon the achievement of a Corporate Milestone and occurred in May 2021.
 Under this agreement, the Company has recorded research and development expense of \$623,000 and \$98,000 during the years ended December 31, 2019 and 2020, respectively, and \$32,000 and \$29,000 during the three months ended March 31, 2020 and 2021 (unaudited), respectively.